UnfinishedStuff/AS7262_Pi/README.md

 **Recommended usage:**

+1) Place this script in the same directory as your script, and import it

-1) Use set_gain(gain) to set the gain (the Sparkfun Arduino library uses a value of 3 for x64 gain)
+2) Use set_gain(gain) to set the gain (the Sparkfun Arduino library uses a value of 3 for x64 gain)

-2) Use set_integration_time(time) to set the integration time (the Sparkfun Arduino library uses a value of 50 for 140ms cycle time)
+3) Use set_integration_time(time) to set the integration time (the Sparkfun Arduino library uses a value of 50 for 140ms cycle time)

-3) Use set_measurement_mode(mode) to tell the board how often to take readings
+4) Use set_measurement_mode(mode) to tell the board how often to take readings

-1) Use get_calibrated_values() to return a list of 6 floats with values in the order ROYGBV.
+5) Use get_calibrated_values() to return a list of 6 floats with values in the order ROYGBV.

 # Functions: